Six pubs for a romantic weekend away

 Upstairs are six double bedrooms full of colour, warmth and unique art: embroidered brocades, leather armchairs and roll top baths await.
 The best room, Bobal, even has a cosy wood-burner between the bed and bath for added luxury.
 There’s a Health club and spa nearby if you’d like a pamper and Knutsford Town is just a few miles away – ideal if you want to mooch around independent shops.

 The Litton, Somerset

 This much-loved country inn is in the heart of the Mendips.
-As soon as you enter inside, you’re wrapped in comfort and warmth; from the reindeer skins on the sofas to the mulled wine that’s warming on the bar.
+As soon as you duck inside, you’re wrapped in comfort, from reindeer skins on the sofas to mulled cider that’s warming on the bar.

 St Tudy Inn, Cornwall

 Ramblers have long loved this little pub off the beaten track in Padstow.
 Food has been the biggest draw; it’s simple, yet delicious, using only the best Cornish produce.
 There’s lamb tagine with apricots, squash and fennel lasagna, lemon sole with new potatoes and treacle tart with Cornish clotted cream.
 All washed down with a glass of wine from their carefully selected menu.

 After dinner, retreat upstairs – all the rooms have big comfy beds and crisply nautical colour schemes.
 Leave the little ones at home and make this your base for a grown-up getaway.